Jodick-Ndayisenga/Artificial-Intelligence/README.md

 ## Final Project

 In this final project, you will apply the skills and knowledge you've gained throughout the course to solve a real-world problem.
 Choose a problem, gather and preprocess data, build and train your model, and deploy your solution for end users to interact with.

----

-Each week includes hands-on coding activities and projects to deepen your understanding of machine learning concepts.
-By the end of the course, you’ll have a robust knowledge of machine learning models and techniques, along with practical experience in implementing and deploying these models.